unosquare/ffmediaelement/README.md

 FFME provides multiple improvements over the standard MediaElement such as:
 - Fast media seeking and frame-by-frame seeking
 - Properties such as Position, NaturalDuration, SpeedRatio, and Volume are all Dependency Properties!
 - Additional and extended media events.
-Extracting video, audio and subtitle frames is very easy.
+Extracting (and modifying) video, audio and subtitle frames is very easy.
-- Ability to easily apply video filtergraphs.
+- Ability to easily apply FFmpeg video and audio filtergraphs.
 - Ability to extract media metadata and tech specs of a media stream (title, album, bitrate, codecs, FPS, etc).
 - Ability to apply volume, balance and speed ratio to media playback.